MikroTik WireGuard VPN: Complete Dual-Stack IPv4/IPv6 Configuration

 comment="Remote Site - Site-to-Site"Step 10: client configuration

-Now configure the client device.
-The configuration file format is the same across all platforms, but the setup method varies.
+For manual setup, the configuration file format is the same across all platforms, but the setup method varies.

 Download the WireGuard app from the App Store or Google Play.
 You can either: